 CPW, CDOT, SUIT, USFS, BLM are partners in various efforts across this priority landscape.
 As a cooperating agency on the BLM RMPA to conserve big game habitat and migration corridors, CPW continues to work with BLM to identify threats to big game populations and develop appropriate conservation actions to sustain big game herds in Colorado.
 The recently completed WSWPS strategically mapped deer and elk high risk highway crossings across the western slope of Colorado, identifying the need for wildlife crossing areas.
-Forty miles of high priority highway segments within the San Juan priority landscape were identified for wildlife mitigation.17 In 2022, CDOT in partnership with SUIT, CPW, NFWF, Mule Deer Foundation (MDF), RMEF and Federal Highways Administration completed the third wildlife overpass in Colorado and a wildlife underpass along U.S. Hwy 160 east of Pagosa Springs.
+Forty miles of high priority highway segments within the San Juan priority landscape were identified for wildlife mitigation.21 In 2022, CDOT in partnership with SUIT, CPW, NFWF, Mule Deer Foundation (MDF), RMEF and Federal Highways Administration completed the third wildlife overpass in Colorado and a wildlife underpass along U.S. Hwy 160 east of Pagosa Springs.
 Prior movement data also identified this area as a migration corridor for deer and elk.
 There is also a potential for a future wildlife underpass between Durango and Bayfield on U.S. Hwy 160.
+Work on a portion of Hwy 550 south of Durango was completed in 2024 which included wildlife fencing and wildlife crossing structures.

-A new coalition consisting of a diverse partnership including people from agriculture, recreation, conservation, and hunting and fishing backgrounds was awarded funding from Colorado's Outdoor Regional Partnership.
-This coalition plans to develop common ground, share up-to-date information, and chart a course for the region to identify overarching goals and strategies related to conservation and recreation.
+Two new coalitions consisting of a diverse partnership including people from agriculture, recreation, conservation, and hunting and fishing backgrounds was awarded funding from Colorado's Outdoor Regional Partnership in 2023 and 2024.
+One of the partnerships is in the eastern part of priority area and the other is in the western portion.
+These coalitions plan to develop common ground, share up-to-date information, and chart a course for the region to identify overarching goals and strategies related to conservation and recreation.
 Also, CPW is working to identify and protect priority areas for wildlife using mitigation funds paid by local oil and gas companies that have active projects in critical deer and elk habitat.